royratcliffe/OCCukes/README.md

 Projects prefixed by `UI` have iOS UIKit dependencies.
 They aim at iOS projects only.
 Their Xcode projects contain a single iOS static library target.
 [UICukes](https://github.com/OCCukes/UICukes) acts as an umbrella project for iOS dependencies.
 It pulls in all other sub-projects needed for Cucumber on iOS. iOS developers will therefore normally clone out the UICukes submodule by itself.
 Doing so pulls in all other dependencies as sub-submodules.

+## Troubleshooting

+### Cucumber launches but invokes no steps

+You press Cmd+U in Xcode to run your tests.
+There is a brief pause then you see the Cucumber output.
+Cucumber has executed and parsed the features and scenarios.
+Trouble is, Cucumber stops at the first scenario's first step.
+No steps execute.
+When you set a breakpoint within your step definitions, sure enough, they never run.

+#### Solution

+Make sure that you are not running a Cucumber instance in some other process.
+For example, you might be running it as part of an IDE for some other project, or some other components of the same project.
+Terminate the other Cucumbers and re-test.

 ## When and how to launch Cucumber?

 Running Cucumber with Mac or iOS software requires two synchronised processes: a Cucumber client in Ruby, and an Objective-C wire server running within an application test bundle.
 The server needs to run first in order to open a wire server socket.
 The socket may be local or on another device.
 Actual iOS devices do not share the same local host.
 Hence the Cucumber client cannot assume `localhost`.